jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 In this example the XSLT removes all <soap> tags and **converts the response from SOAP to XML**.

 Open `soap-xml-response-handling` plugin and configure the plugin with:
-- `XsltTransformAfter` property with this value:
+- `xsltTransformAfter` property with this value:
 ```xml
 <xsl:stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform" xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" exclude-result-prefixes="soapenv">
   <xsl:strip-space elements="*"/>